From £41,9957

 The Americans must find us comically twee over here in Britain, with the ‘huge’ Sorento.
 They get the V6-engined Kia Telluride, whose wheelbase is 86mm longer and whose presence on the road really is absolutely monstrous.

 Things are improved in the PHEV, which has a more powerful, 90bhp electric motor and a much larger, 13.8kWh battery.
-Around town, performance in EV mode feels quite sufficient, and nor does it feel especially lacking when you hit faster stretches.
+Around town, performance in EV mode feels quite sufficient, and it doesn't feel especially lacking when you hit faster stretches.
 And don’t fret: if you’ve locked it into EV mode (done via a button) but suddenly need a burst of serious acceleration, the engine will jump in to help.

 RIDE & HANDLING